mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 Within the `remotes` block you can define as many remote repositories as you want, each in its own separate block.
 The `name` identifies the remote repository as it is returned by running [`git remote`](https://git-scm.com/docs/git-remote) locally.
 If you use a `name` that was already defined for a remote then you are **overriding** an existing remote configuration.
 Depending on the [configuration method]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/configuration-methods.md %}) you use the `name` property might be defined inside or outside the block that configures a single remote.

-Configuring remotes gives Nyx informations about:
+Configuring remotes gives Nyx information about:

 * the configured remotes
 * the credentials to use when performing operations to and from remote repositories